 You must have access to the data store item created in the previous section and privileges to publish server-based layers and create content.

-Follow these steps to publish a scene layer that references the cache in a file or cloud data store:
+Follow these steps to publish a scene layer that references the cache in a file or cloud storage location:

 - Sign in to the portal.